8 leadership tactics for cultivating a culture of accountability

 Tability's Key Results Dashboard helps you make informed decisions

 Visibility fuels accountability.
-By establishing metrics-based reporting rhythms to demonstrate progress towards individual and collective aims, leaders can galvanise motivation and participation.
+By establishing metrics-based reporting and status reports to demonstrate progress towards individual and collective aims, leaders can galvanise motivation and participation.
 Seeing their contributions directly influencing organisational performance dashboards, people intrinsically push themselves and each other to excel.

 8. Effectively navigate change